uviclibraries/rstudio-intermediate/act-3.md

 - **E**qual variance of the residuals: the model assumes the spread of the residuals around the fitted line (i.e. their variance) is the same for the entire range of the predictor variable.
-To inspect that, you can plot a scatter plot of standardized residuals versus fitted values.
-Mainly, you want to check if this plot has a flat line, which would tell you the residuals have the same variance same across the model.
+To inspect that, you can plot a scatter plot of standardized residuals versus fitted values (paste the code below in a chunk of code and then send it to the command line).
+Mainly, you want to check if this plot has a flat line, which would tell you the residuals have the same variance across the model.

 ``` r